MatiasHiltunen/ratadroid_cli/README.md

 ### Release build won't install

-Release builds are signed with a debug keystore.
-If installation fails:
 - Use debug builds: `ratadroid run --variant debug`
 - Check device settings for "Install unknown apps" permission
-- Some devices may reject unsigned release APKs even with `-t` flag

-### Keyboard not showing

-The soft keyboard implementation uses JNI and may not work reliably on all devices:
-- Check `ratadroid logs` for errors
-- Try tapping the text input area multiple times
-- Physical keyboards work more reliably

-### App crashes or renders incorrectly
+### App crashes

+- Use `ratadroid run --log` to see crash details in real-time
-- Check `ratadroid logs` for crash details
+- Or check `ratadroid logs` after the crash
-- Verify font file exists in `rust/fonts/Hack-Regular.ttf`
-- Try reducing font size in `rust/src/lib.rs` (FONT_SIZE constant)
-- Some Ratatui widgets may not render correctly - this is experimental

 ### Emulator takes too long to start

 Emulator boot can take 1-2 minutes.
 The tool waits for boot completion automatically.
-Be patient or use a physical device for faster iteration.
+Use a physical device for faster iteration.

 ## Architecture Support

 Builds for:
-- `arm64-v8a` (64-bit ARM)
+- `arm64-v8a` (64-bit ARM) - most modern phones
-- `armeabi-v7a` (32-bit ARM)
+- `armeabi-v7a` (32-bit ARM) - older phones
-- `x86_64` (64-bit x86)
-- `x86` (32-bit x86)

-All architectures are built by default.
-The `--target` option for `build` is not yet implemented (builds all architectures).
+Both architectures are built by default.

-## Limitations and Future Work

-- Some Ratatui features may not work perfectly
-- Performance optimization needed for complex UIs
-- Better font fallback handling
-- More robust keyboard support
-- Better error messages and diagnostics

-## Contributing

-This is an experimental project.
-Contributions, bug reports, and feedback are welcome.
-Expect rough edges and incomplete features.

 ## License